chibicode/react-functional-css-protips/README.md

 </article>
 ```

-Suppose that somewhere else on your app, you'll need to have something similar to above, but for dogs instead of cats.
-You'll need to copy paste above code, and replace the photo, name, price, and description, and *keep all of the classes.* That sounds brittle and not very DRY.
+Suppose that somewhere else on your app, you'll need to have a card similar to above, but the card features a dog instead.
+You'll need to:

+- Copy-paste above code
+- Replace the photo, name, price, and description
+- Keep all of the classes.

+That sounds brittle and not very DRY.

 Instead, you should be using some sort of **HTML templates**.
-In Rails, you can use partials.
-In React, you can create a component:
+Rails has partials and Django has templates for this purpose.
+In React or Angular, you can create a component.
+Here's a React example:

 ```js
 const ItemCard = ({ name, price, image, description, alt }) => (